-Yarra Valley Anglican Church believes marriage is a gift of God our creator.
+We believe marriage is a gift of God our creator.
 It is a symbol of God’s unending love for his people, and of the union between Christ and his Church.
 Christ loved his bride the Church, and gave himself for her.

-The fee for a wedding service conducted by our minister at a local wedding venue is $800.
+The fee for a wedding service conducted by our minister at a local venue is $800.
 For a wedding service hosted in one of our churches, the fee is $1100.
 This includes use of the church, rehearsal, ministry and administration.
 It does not include optional direct costs such as musicians, flowers, printing or photography.

 For more detailed information, including terms and conditions, please contact our minister: firstname.lastname@example.org